 A great sushi chef knows when a fish or ingredient will taste its best, and this can vary greatly from fish to fish, and season to season.

-Sushi Myth #2: It’s All About the Fish (Forget the Rice)
+Myth: It’s All About the Fish

 Sushi novices tend to place all the emphasis on the neta, and fail to appreciate what many sushi connoisseurs consider the real treat: the shari.